moonlighterx/newbie/06-design-basics.md

 Ultimately though, the tool really doesn't matter, so long as you can create a nice design.

-### Study The References
+### Examine Your Sources in Great Detail

-Look at every single reference your client sent you.
-Really study them in detail.
-Since there's a lot that goes into studying, I'm going to provide you with a checklist of things I do when I study new design references:
+Since there's a lot that goes into studying, I'm going to provide you with a checklist of things I do when I study new designs:

-- What are the primary colors of this website?
+- What are the primary colors?
   - Usually there are 2 main colors, and 2 secondary colors
   - The easiest way to figure out which is the primary color is to look at how often colors repeat
   - If you see green the most amount of times in the site, that is the primary color